Pool Maintenance Checklist: Daily, Weekly, Monthly (Schedule)

 The following tasks should be performed every week:

+• Empty the pump basket.
 Check and empty the pump strainer basket located in the housing assembly.
 If this fills up too much, it will restrict the flow of water and force the pump to work harder for a full cycle.

+• Check the filter gauge.
 Check the psi reading on your filter gauge to ensure it has a normal reading of 8-15 psi.
 If it increases by more than 10 psi from your baseline pressure, it means some cleaning is in order (see next point).

+• Clean the filter.
 If your psi is too high (see above point), your sand or D.E filter needs to be backwashed to flush out trapped debris and restore pressure.
 If you have a cartridge filter, it needs to be hosed down instead.

+• Check the pool jets.
 Check the pool return jets are working at full pressure and angled down at 45 degrees to ensure optimal circulation.
 Weak pressure from the jets may also indicate an issue in the plumbing lines.

+• Clean the pool deck.
 Hose down and brush your pool deck to keep debris, insects, and stagnant water away from your pool.
-This should also include your pool coping and the sealant that connects the two (caulking).
+This should also include your pool coping and the sealant (caulking) that connects the two.

+• Shock the pool *.
 Add shock treatment to the water at night.
 This will kill algae and bacteria, and will also oxidize combined chlorine (chloramines).
 You can stretch this task to every two weeks if your pool doesn’t get much use.

 Monthly Pool Maintenance Tasks